mjteo95/GEO1003-Shared_Notes/docs/content/books/privacy_books/gambino_location_data_and_privacy.md

 In theses situations, due to the dependency of the employee, the consent is not freely given and is therefore not valid.

-In Italy, remote control of employees if it respects employee **freedom** and **dignity** and **avoids excessive, prolonged, and indiscriminate surveillance** (e.g., allowing employees to turn off trackers).
+In Italy, remote control of employees must respect employee **freedom** and **dignity** and **avoids excessive, prolonged, and indiscriminate surveillance** (e.g., allowing employees to turn off trackers).
 It must be negotiated with union representatives first and can only be used for:

 * Organisational and production needs
 * Workplace safety